hepaestus/ubuntu_club_notes/irc_concepts.md

 #### Always Joining the Club Channel

-To always join the **#aiu_ubuntu_club** channel in the "Pidgin Buddies" window, right click in on the club channel name, and select the "Auto Join" option.
+To always join the **#aiu_ubuntu_club** channel.
+In the "Pidgin Buddies" window, right click in on the club channel name, and select the "Auto Join" option.

 ### Conclusion

 At this point you should be in the club channel.
-You should have a registered an irc **nickname** on the Libre Chat server, have a with a good password.
+You should have a registered irc **nickname** on the Libre Chat server, a good complex password for your account.
 And you should be able able to auto join the club channel.

 I hope this was helpful and informative.